snowplow/snowplowanalytics.com/_posts/2018-07-03-snowplow-r107-trypillia-released/index.md

 <h2 id="iab">1.
 IAB Spiders & Robots enrichment</h2>

-The IAB Spiders & Robots Enrichment uses the IAB/ABC International Spiders and Bots List to determine whether an event was produced by a user or a robot/spider based on its' IP address and user agent.
+The IAB Spiders & Robots Enrichment uses the IAB/ABC International Spiders and Bots List to determine whether an event was produced by a user or a robot/spider based on its IP address and user agent.

 You can find out more on the [IAB enrichment][iab-enrichment] page of the Snowplow wiki.